Powered by

 "Many people think, ‘It’s nature, it’s compost, so we can leave it without causing any harm,’" says Pieter De Frenne, a professor at Ghent University in Belgium.

-“We were surprised by how high the nutrient inputs from dogs could be,” said Pieter De Frenne, who led the research.
+Pieter De Frenne, the study's lead author, stated that they were surprised at how high the nutrient inputs from dogs could be.
 “Atmospheric nitrogen inputs from agriculture, industry, and traffic rightfully receive a lot of policy attention, but dogs are entirely neglected in this respect.”

-For one thing, microorganisms are present in dog poop and they can make people sick.
-A single gram contains 23 million E. coli and other fecal coliform bacteria, and it also hosts salmonella, giardia, and hookworm.
-Moreover, these doggy droppings could be playing a part in the worrying trend of antibiotic-resistant infections in humans.
+For one thing, microorganisms are present in dog poop, and they can make people sick.
+A single gram contains 23 million E. coli and other faecal coliform bacteria, and it also hosts salmonella, giardia, and hookworm.
+Moreover, these dog droppings could be playing a part in the worrying trend of antibiotic-resistant infections in humans.

 The damage extends well beyond humans.
 Mid-sized carnivores, such as bobcats and Indian foxes, typically avoid areas that dogs have marked, while the waste increases the susceptibility of other animals and trees to illness.
 For instance, a parasite in canine faeces causes abortions in sheep, deer, and cows.